NishchayAnand/software-engineering/System Design/LLD Fundamentals/Design Principles/IoC/Notes.md

 - **Maintainability:** Code becomes cleaner and easier to understand as the logic is separated from dependency management and object creation.

 > **_NOTE:_** IoC Container abstracts away the details of object creation, allowing the application to focus on its core logic without worrying about the specifics of dependency instantiation.

+EXTRA:

+While Java interfaces provide perfect separation, there has to be some way of looking up what implementation of an interface we want to use.
+If it's hard-coded in Java code, much of the advantage of using interfaces is lost.